-Recently, there has been a lot of media coverage about possible CGT changes.
-Property Wire reports that landlords are worried about Capital Gains Tax increases.
-The Mirror suggests that voters back the idea of the Chancellor raising CGT in next month’s budget.
-The Financial Times considers whether it’s worth putting assets into trust ahead of possible changes.
-So, what are the CGT changes 2021 has in store, and should you be worried about them?
+Lat year there was a lot of media coverage about possible CGT changes.
+Property Wire reported that landlords are worried about Capital Gains Tax increases.
+The Financial Times considered whether it’s worth putting assets into trust ahead of possible changes.
+So, what are the CGT changes 2022 has in store, and should you be worried about them?

 Why are people talking about CGT changes?